chronopsychiatry/www/index.md

 ---
-title: Chronopsychiatry
+title: Chronopsychiatry Research Group
 ---

-{% include navbar.html %}

-## About Chronopsychiatry group
+## About Chronopsychiatry Research Group

 ![wellcome graphic](happy-sad-clock.jpg)

-Chronopsychiatry Research Group has been established by Professor Daniel Smith at the University of Edinburgh, to drive forward research at the interface between mental health and sleep/circadian science.
+The Chronopsychiatry Research Group was established by Professor Daniel Smith at the University of Edinburgh, to drive forward research at the interface between mental health and sleep/circadian science.

 ## Here are some useful links

-{% include column.html %}

-{% include bottomnavbar.html %}